klee1611/cookiecutter-fastapi-mongo/README.md

 ## Website Deployment

 The project website is located in the `website/` directory.

-**Primary Method (Automatic):**
-The website is automatically deployed to GitHub Pages via GitHub Actions when changes are pushed to `main` or `develop` branches.
-See `.github/workflows/deploy-pages.yml` for the workflow configuration.

-**Manual Deployment (Optional):**
-For manual deployments or testing, you can use the npm gh-pages package:
+To deploy updates to GitHub Pages:

 ```sh
 cd website